-Alternative investments represent asset classes of just about anything outside the realm of traditional stocks, bonds or cash.
-Many investment options fall into this category including real estate, commodities, hedge funds, private debt and private equity.
+Alternative investments represent asset classes of just about anything outside the realm of traditional stocks, bonds and cash equivalents.
+Many investment options fall into this category including but not limited to, real estate, commodities, hedge funds, private debt and equity.

-Large institutional investors have successfully invested in alternative investments for years.
-While institutions have different goals and longer investment horizons than typical individual investors, certain individuals now have the opportunity to invest in these assets.
+Large institutional investors have successfully invested in alternative investments for years and now certain individuals have the opportunity to invest in these assets.

 Alternative investments can be traded and non-traded.
-For example, traded real estate investment trusts (REITs) and business development companies (BDCs) can be bought and sold just like stocks or bonds on public exchanges.
+For example, traded real estate investment trusts (REITs) can be bought and sold just like stocks or bonds on public exchanges.
 The advantage here is that investments in traded alternatives are highly liquid.

 Alternately, there is no secondary marketplace for non-traded investments — which are typically only available to qualified investors through their financial advisors — making the investment comparatively illiquid.
-Non-traded REITs and non-traded BDCs are two types of alternative investments.
-Non-traded REITs invest in real estate and real estate-related assets, while non-traded BDCs invest in the equity or debt of privately owned companies.
-Both offer a diversification option for the higher risk long-term investment portion of certain qualified investors' portfolios.
+Non-traded REITs invest in real estate and real estate-related assets, offering a diversification option for the higher risk long-term investment portion of certain qualified investors' portfolios.

 CNL® and the Squares Within Squares design trademarks are used under license from CNL Intellectual Properties, Inc.